 Yes, you can make country green beans with canned beans, but the end result will be nowhere near as good.
 Frozen beans will give you a little bit better results, but fresh is (always) best!

-Also try my grilled Chinese long beans.
+Also try my grilled Chinese long beans and my southern green beans.

 Country Green Beans